 Risk assessment and mitigation are key components to effective all-hazards emergency management.
 In this course, students focus on the methods and techniques required to assess a community's risk and what measures are needed to protect human life and capital assets.
 Students can learn ways to evaluate the social vulnerability and identify special needs of populations who may be at greater risk during an emergency or disaster.
 Students then explore methods to reduce risk and build capacity through preparedness and mitigation techniques.
 In addition, as part of this course, students complete the FEMA Emergency Management Institute course IS-393.a: Introduction to Hazard Mitigation.

-Students on this course are provided with an overview of terrorism—local, national, and international—and the need to develop a systemic approach for emergency preparedness.
-Topics include terrorism and public health, bioterrorism, biosecurity, cyberterrorism, risk assessment, implications for public health, and components of a systemic preparedness infrastructure.
+Students in this course are provided with an overview of terrorism—local, national, and international—and the need to develop a systemic approach for emergency preparedness.
+Topics include terrorism and public health, bioterrorism, biosecurity, cyber terrorism, risk assessment, implications for public health, and components of a systemic preparedness infrastructure.
 Students participate in online discussions and begin the development and/or analysis of a terrorism preparedness infrastructure.

-Students define natural and human-made disasters, such as war, violence, genocide, and terrorist activities, and review how they impact the psychology of individuals and groups.
-Topics include theories of trauma; actions and behaviors following a disaster; stress, coping, and adjustment difficulties; psychological disorders (e.g., posttraumatic stress disorder); and available resources to deal with the trauma.
-The emphasis is on the importance and development of culturally appropriate service delivery programs and interventions for individuals affected and traumatized by disaster(s).
+Students taking this course define natural and human-made disasters such as war, violence, genocide, and terrorist activities, and they review how they impact the psychology of individuals and groups.
+Topics include theories of trauma; actions and behaviors following a disaster; stress, coping, and adjustment difficulties; psychological disorders (e.g., post-traumatic stress disorder); and available resources to deal with the trauma.
+Students focus on the importance and development of culturally appropriate service delivery programs and interventions for individuals affected and traumatized by disaster(s).